Transforming Customer Experience in Hospitality: A Leadership Approach

 2. Develop Future Leaders

 Teach your team leaders the same patterns so the culture doesn’t crumble when a manager changes.
-Start with your entry level supervisors as they are the backbone of operational fundamentals.
+Start with your entry-level supervisors, as they are the backbone of operational fundamentals.
 Creating leadership bench strength ensures continuity, especially in industries with high turnover.
 This is why getting everyone involved in quality matters.
-If you embrace a digital solution for validating, you can engage everyone by having them self-audit their spaces or cross-audit throughout the operation.
-More eyes, better results.
+If you embrace a digital solution for validation, you can engage everyone by having them self-audit their spaces or cross-audit throughout the operation.
+More eyes lead to better results.

 3. Measure What Matters